contiv/vpp/docs/VPPTRACE.md

 that interfaces based on the same device cannot by traced for incoming packets individually, but only all at the same time.
-In Contiv/VPP all pods are connected with VPP via the same kind of the TAP interface, meaning that it is not possible to capture packets incoming only from a one selected pod.
+In Contiv/VPP all pods are connected with VPP via the same kind of the TAP interface, meaning that it is not possible to capture packets incoming only from one selected pod.

 Contiv/VPP ships with a simple bash script [vpptrace.sh](../scripts/vpptrace.sh) which helps to alleviate the aforementioned VPP limitations.
 The script automatically